 Yesterday, I went for osteopathic treatment myself.
 I rarely do that but when I do I always see one of my former osteopathy teachers who has been an important mentor to me years ago.
 He knows me and my struggle and more importantly he is one of those very few therapists who does not make great promises of healing but is still humble and curious enough to ask questions, despite being one of the best osteopaths I have ever met.

-He asked me “So why is it, that you are burdend with so many ailments currently?”
-I answered: “You see there really is no ‘currently’ anymore.”
+He asked me “So why is it that you are burdened with so many ailments currently?”
+I answered, “You see there really is no ‘currently’ anymore.”
 This might sound more negative than it actually is.
 In fact, I found relieve in giving up hopeful thoughts about the future and sad musings about the past.
 Let me tell you why.

-In the end I am not that different from other people.
-Everyone feels pain in a way, some physically, some emotionally, and most people are reflexively trying to run away from it and will probably realize sooner or later it doesn’t work.
-And I think everyone faces a natural fading of abilities due to aging or a change of life circumstances.
-If there is one wise thing I could pass on it would probably be something like “Always try to see the good things in the present moment.”
+In the end, I am not that different from other people.
+Everyone feels pain in a way, some physically, some emotionally, and most people are reflexively trying to run away from it and will probably realise sooner or later that it doesn’t work.
+And I think everyone faces a natural fading of abilities due to ageing or a change of life circumstances.
+If there is one wise thing I could pass on it would probably be something like “Always try to see the good things in the present moment”.